 Under-display selfie camera?

-Numerous reports talked about the foldable iPhone sporting an under-display selfie camera on the inner display.
-For context, Samsung's Galaxy Fold series have also been using an "invisible" under-display selfie camera ever since the Fold 4, but ditched that with the Galaxy Z Fold 7.
+Numerous early reports mentioned the foldable iPhone sporting an under-display selfie camera on the inner display.
+For context, Samsung's Galaxy Fold series has been using an "invisible" under-display selfie camera ever since the Fold 4 but ditched that with the Galaxy Z Fold 7.

 Foldable iPhone storage

-The premium-made foldable iPhone is likely to start at 256 GB of storage, and we have seen foldable phones from other brands also offer at least 256 GB of storage on their book-style foldables.
+The foldable iPhone is expected to start at 256 GB of storage.
+We have seen many foldable phones from other brands also offer at least 256 GB of storage on their book-style foldables.

-Details about the foldable iPhone's battery capacity have emerged, suggesting it will have a battery between 5,000mAh and 5,500mAh of capacity.
+Details about the foldable iPhone's battery capacity have emerged, suggesting it may have a battery capacity between 5,000 mAh and 5,500 mAh.

 Apple is most likely prioritizing energy efficiency, including the use of more power-efficient display components, to extend battery life instead of simply increasing the battery size.